 A specific CRP should be implemented for every step to understand conference room pilot best practices.
 This will ensure that everyone involved understands what is happening at each stage.

-A conference room pilot session should be organized during the middle phase of every step and should not be left for the end of the session.
+A conference room pilot session should be organized during the middle phase of every step and should not be left at the end of the session.

 Conclusion

-We hope you find this helpful information when thinking about how best to incorporate these principles into your organization or project!
+We hope you find this helpful information when considering how best to incorporate these principles into your organization or project!